 microStretching® workshops and website information are not meant to diagnose or offer medical advice.
 If you require medical advice please speak to your doctor or other health care providers.
 If you have an existing condition consult with your health care provider prior to attempting microStretching.
 Low-intensity stretching is generally accepted as safe.

-microStretching® is not intended to cure or prevent disease and cannot guarantee results. microStretching ®, the faculty, instructors and entities are not responsible for any injuries that may occur outside of any courses using the technique or concepts.
+microStretching® is not intended to cure or prevent disease. microStretching ®, the faculty, instructors and entities are not responsible for any injuries that may occur outside of any courses using the technique or concepts.